DaviDevMod/focus-trap/README.md

 #### Features:

-- Flexible and dynamic focus trap, built around the [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) API
+_useSimpleFocusTrap_ gives you the possibility to:

-- Possibility to bound different behaviours to the `Esc` key
+- Bind different behaviours to the `Esc` key
-- Possibility to choose an element receiving the initial focus
+- Choose an element receiving the initial focus
-- Possibility to choose an element receiving the focus after the trap breaks
+- Choose an element receiving the focus after the trap breaks
-- Possibility to prevent clicks outside of the trap
+- Prevent clicks outside of the trap
+- Enjoy a flexible and dynamic focus trap, built around the [MutationObserver](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) API

+All of this with an imperceptible footprint on size and performance. :cherries:

 ## Installation